spatialos/gdk-for-unity/docs/content/gameobject/sending-receiving-commands.md

 public class SpawnCubeCommandRequestHandlerBehaviour : MonoBehaviour {
     [Require] Builder.Requirable.CommandRequestHandler requestHandler;

     void OnEnable()
     {
         // register callback for command OnBuildWallRequest
         requestHandler.OnSpawnCubeRequest += HandleSpawnCubeRequest;
     }

     void OnDisable()
     {
         // Do not deregister the callback here.
         // Any registered callback is automatically deregistered
         // when the MonoBehaviour gets disabled.
     }

     void HandleSpawnCubeRequest(CubeSpawner.SpawnCube.RequestResponder responder)
     {
         // retrieve information about the request
         var payload = responder.Request.Payload;
         // do spawn logic....
         // send response and decide whether the command succeeded or failed if (SpawnSucceeded(out var entityId))
         {
             responder.SendResponse(new SpawnCubeResponse
             {
                 CreatedEntityId = entityId
             });
         }
         else
         {
-            responder.SendResponseFailure(“Failed to create new cube!”);
+            responder.SendResponseFailure("Failed to create new cube!");
         }
     }
 }